 Chester is minutes from the North Welsh border.
 There are ruined castles, sandy beaches, mountain passes and historic villages within easy driving distance.read more

 The Wirral Peninsular sits between the Dee and the Mersey and has lots to offer visitors of all ages.read more

 Ideas for day trips from our guests:

 - “Lyme Park was beautiful and would go back again” wrote Marian & Mark F in March 2018.
-The Lyme Park estate is managed by the National Trust and is about a one and a quarter hour drive from Chester.
+The Lyme Park estate is managed by the National Trust and is about 45 miles from Chester.
 Find out more on the National Trust Lyme Park page.